 What is the difference between a Traditional and Roth IRA?

-The primary difference between a Traditional IRA and Roth IRA is the type of tax benefit each delivers.
+The primary difference between a Traditional IRA and Roth IRA is the type of tax benefit each offers.
 With a Roth IRA, you get no deduction for contributions, but if you follow all the rules your investment earnings will be distributed tax- and penalty-free in retirement.
-Traditional IRAs can provide a deduction for contributions and delay taxes on investment earnings until funds are withdrawn, typically in retirement.
+Traditional IRAs can provide a deduction for contributions and you defer taxes on investment earnings until funds are withdrawn, typically in retirement.
 For more information about the two types of IRAs, including details about eligibility, visit the Traditional vs. Roth section of our IRA Center.

 How do I open an IRA?

-The first step in opening an IRA is to select the retirement solution that fits your individual investment style.
+The first step in opening an IRA is to select the option that fits your individual investment style.
 It’s important to know that application instructions vary based on the type of investing style you choose.
-For additional details on bank or brokerage solutions, you can also call us at 1-877-493-4727.
+For additional details on bank or brokerage options, you can also call us at 1-877-493-4727.

 What is my Modified Adjusted Gross Income (MAGI)?

-Your Modified Adjusted Gross Income (MAGI) is an income tax term that refers to the amount used to calculate your annual income tax liability.
-It's also used to determine whether or not you’re allowed certain tax benefits.
+Your Modified Adjusted Gross Income (MAGI) is an income tax term.
+It is your adjusted gross income (AGI) with certain deductions and exclusions added back.
+It's used to determine whether or not you’re allowed certain tax benefits like being able to deduct your Traditional IRA contribution or qualify to make a Roth IRA contribution.
 Need more information?
-Review IRS information on IRAs, which is also known as IRS Publication 590, or contact your tax advisor.
+Review IRS information on IRAs, IRS Publication 590-A, or contact your tax advisor.

 Once I open my IRA, how should I invest the funds within my account?

-Whether you prefer to make your investment decisions independently, receive investment guidance, or leave all the decision-making to a team of professionals, we have a retirement solution.
+Whether you prefer to make your investment decisions independently, receive investment guidance, or leave all the decision-making to a team of professionals, we have a an option.

 What is the annual contribution limit for an IRA?